 Using the scannable forms for tests or quizzes:

 The block for the ID NUMBER has 9 spaces and it was originally intended for the social security number.
-The university can no longer use the number officially for identification.
-Recommended is the "Z" number, issued to you as a computer logon.
+The university can no longer use the social security number for identification.
+Instead you will use the "Z" number, issued to you as a computer logon and a general (e.g., library) identification number.
 It starts with the letter Z and is followed by 6 numbers, e.g., Z032673.
-This is the number by which I can find you in the class roster.
-Omit the Z and write the six numbers as your student ID starting with the leftmost column.
+Omit in the SCANTRON the letter Z and write the six numbers as your student ID starting at the leftmost column.
 It will leave three empty spaces at the end.
-Note that many of the numbers begin with "0" That is a valid number and you should include it.
-If you do not want to use the Z number, do not have it or do not know what it is, you may still use the social security number since most of you remember it, or you can use other number as well.
-Whatever number you use the first time, you should use it throughout the semester even if you made the first time a mistake in it.
-Two different numbers will make you appear as two different persons.
-I catch it for the final grade, but it is always a hassle.
+Note that many of the numbers begin with "0" That is a valid number and you must include it.
+It is important to use the number as the computer grading system tracks you by the number first and by the name only second.
+In rare situations there is more than one person in the class with the same last name and identical initials.
+The number, though, is unique.

 In general, cheating means presenting or using work that was not done entirely by you and, in the case of in-class examination, it includes also presenting or using your work that was written outside the classroom.
 You may not talk or pass notes to each other on any subject.
 Having other materials than those allowed for the work with you within reach during test or sharing calculators is cheating as well.
 Keep what you may need for the test within reach and keep what you should not have with you in your closed packs or better yet, do not bring it in.
 During tests you must put away any devices that would allow you to communicate with others or access databases.
 You are allowed to use only the specified calculator.
 Any other type has to be put away.
 Any such use during graded in-class work will result in zero on your work.
 I cannot investigate the nature and legality of your outside contact.

 No smoking in the building, no food or drink in the class.